Chase Freedom Flex vs. Chase Sapphire Preferred

-At the same time, Chase boosted the sign-up bonus on its popular Chase Sapphire Preferred® Card and added new rewards rates in major categories, which might make it difficult to decide which of these two cards to sign up for.
-And since the Chase Sapphire Preferred lets you qualify for superior travel redemptions and 1:1 transfers to Chase airline and hotel partners, this card can be an especially good deal for consumers who want more ways to cash in their rewards.
+And as one of the issuer’s top rewards cards in general, the Chase Sapphire Preferred® Card features points on dining, streaming, online grocery purchases and travel, for a $95 annual fee.
+Since the Chase Sapphire Preferred lets you qualify for superior travel redemptions and 1:1 transfers to Chase airline and hotel partners, this card can be an especially good deal for consumers who want more ways to cash in their rewards.

 |Chase Freedom Flex||Chase Sapphire Preferred|